 Identifying and Challenging Negative Thoughts

 This technique enables you to recognize and change unhelpful thought patterns and behaviors to alleviate emotional distress.
-It is a step-by-step guide that works towards developing constructive thoughts and behaviors, allowing you to cope better with adverse events and feelings.
+It is a step-by-step guide to developing constructive thoughts and behaviors, allowing you to cope better with adverse events and feelings.

 Step 1: develop awareness